smcdonou02/mcdonut-ssw-567/hw_02a/ASSIGNMENTSUMMARY.md

 | Defects Found  | 3 | 5 | 0 | 0 |
 | Defects Fixed  | 0 | 0 | 5 | 0 |

+I decided there was a sufficent number of test cases once I added more test cases and no defects were found.
+I went through the original file being tested to make sure each line was being tested, and that the test logic would hit that line.